-The conditions of a reverse mortgage often are being 62 or older, using the house as your main residence, and having a small balance on your mortgage or having paid it off.
+The conditions of a reverse mortgage normally are being 62 or older, maintaining the property as your main living place, and having a small balance on your mortgage or owning your home outright.

-Reverse mortgages can be helpful for homeowners who are retired or no longer bringing home a paycheck but must supplement their income.
-Interest rates can be fixed or adjustable and the funds are nontaxable and don't interfere with Social Security or Medicare benefits.
-The lending institution will not take away your house if you outlive your loan nor will you be obligated to sell your home to pay off the loan amount even if the balance grows to exceed current property value.
-If you would like to find out more about reverse mortgages, please contact us at 9254610500.
+Reverse mortgages are advantageous for retired homeowners or those who are no longer working but have a need to supplement their limited income.
+Rates of interest can be fixed or adjustable while the funds are nontaxable and don't adversely affect Social Security or Medicare benefits.
+The lender isn't able to take the property away if you outlive your loan nor will you be required to sell your home to repay the loan amount even if the loan balance grows to exceed property value.
+Contact us at 9254610500 to look into your reverse mortgage options.

 Do you have a question regarding a mortgage program?